-At the moment, the national guidelines inform medical teams when it is the best time to start ART and this is decided based on a measure of your immune system (CD4 count).
-Doctors and researchers are always trying to find better ways to keep people healthy and it is possible that starting ART earlier may be better for your health but at the moment this is uncertain, which is why medical research is being done.
+At the moment, the national guidelines inform medical teams when to start ART and this is decided based on a measure of your immune system (CD4 cell count).
+Doctors and researchers are always trying to find better ways to keep people healthy and new research has shown that starting ART earlier may be better for your health.